felipecouto0101/ANMAR25_D03_COMPASSEVENT/README.md

 The application includes an email service that can send emails with iCalendar attachments for event management.
 This allows users to easily add events to their calendar applications.

-### Architecture

-The email service follows Clean Architecture principles with separation of concerns:

-- **EmailSender**: Handles the actual sending of emails (AWS SES implementation)
-- **CalendarService**: Generates iCalendar attachments for events
-- **TokenService**: Manages email verification tokens
-- **EmailTemplate**: Creates HTML email templates
-- **NotificationService**: Orchestrates the above services to send various types of notifications

-### Features
-- Email verification for new users
-- Event creation confirmation with calendar attachment
-- Registration confirmation with calendar attachment
-- Event notifications with calendar attachment
-- Account deletion notifications

-## IMAGE PROCESSING WITH AWS LAMBDA

-The application uses AWS Lambda for processing user profile images:

-1. When a user uploads a profile image, it's stored in S3 with a `profiles/` prefix
-2. An S3 event trigger automatically invokes a Lambda function
-3. The Lambda function:
-   - Retrieves the image from S3
-   - Resizes it to 300x300 pixels using Sharp
-   - Uploads the processed image back to S3 with the same key

-This serverless approach ensures consistent image sizes without burdening the main application server.

 ## INSTALLATION INSTRUCTIONS
 1. Clone the repository: